tatomyr/json-x-type/NOTES.md

 ```

 You can easily infer that the enum is of string type just looking at the enum options.
-In X-Types it's just a matter of composition:
+In X-Type it's just a matter of composition:

 ```yaml
 x-type: